open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 #### SITEMAP SUBMISSION ####

-It is possible to have the module automatically submit specific sitemap variants to search engines.
-Google is preconfigured and new engines can be added programmatically via simple_sitemap_engine entities.
-Specific sitemap variants can be submitted to specific search engines, the time interval is configurable.
+It is possible to have the module automatically submit specific sitemaps to search engines.
+New engines can be added programmatically via simple_sitemap_engine entities.
+Specific sitemaps can be submitted to specific search engines, the time interval is configurable.

+The industry is deprecating the sitemap ping protocol; use the IndexNow protocol if applicable.

 #### INDEXNOW SUBMISSION ####